-The table below looks at the prevalence of the term Low-Code in contract job vacancies advertised in Wales.
-Included is a benchmarking guide to the contractor rates offered in vacancies that have cited Low-Code over the 6 months to 4 May 2024 with a comparison to the same period over the previous 2 years.
+The table below looks at the prevalence of the term Low-Code in contract job vacancies in Wales.
+Included is a benchmarking guide to the contractor rates offered in vacancies that cited Low-Code over the 6 months leading up to 12 June 2024, comparing them to the same period in the previous two years.

-Low-Code is in the General and Transferable Skills category.
-The following table is for comparison with the above and provides summary statistics for all contract job vacancies advertised in Wales with a requirement for generic IT skills.
+Low-Code falls under the General and Transferable Skills category.
+For comparison with the information above, the following table provides summary statistics for all contract job vacancies requiring generic IT skills in Wales.

 Contract vacancies with a requirement for generic IT skills